rachelproductmanager/DeepLearnWebsite/content/how-to-build-addictive-products-with-the-hook-model.md

 * The investment phase increases the odds that the user will make another pass through the hook cycle in the future.
 The investment occurs when the user puts something into the product of service such as **time, data, effort, social capital, or money**.
 * The investment phase _isn’t_ about getting users to open their wallets.
 Rather, the investment implies an **action that improves the service for the next go-around**.
 Inviting friends, stating preferences, building virtual assets, and learning to use new features are all **investments users make to improve their experience**.
 These commitments can be leveraged to make the trigger more engaging, the action easier, and the reward more exciting with every pass through the Hook Model.
 Investments encourage users to cycle through successive hooks.

-For a great case study of [how Amazon’s Alexa uses the Hooked model](https://www.alphagamma.eu/entrepreneurship/hook-model-amazon-alexa/) to hook you (written by Nir Eyal), click on the above link.
+For a great case study of [how Amazon’s Alexa uses the Hooked model](https://www.alphagamma.eu/entrepreneurship/hook-model-amazon-alexa/) to hook you (by Nir Eyal), click on the above link.

 ## **What can the Hook model do for your business?**